Nexuist/TryThis/README.md

 <img src="screenshots/popup.png" alt="Toolbar popup" />

- With TryThis, you can customize the name of your webhook, give it an emote or profile picture URL, manage visible channels, and click once to share a link, all without ever having to log in to Slack.
+ With TryThis, you can customize the name of your webhook, give it an emote or profile picture URL, manage visible channels, and click once to share a link, all within a few clicks and all without ever having to log in to Slack.

  <img src="screenshots/settings.png" alt="Settings modal" />